DIRACGrid/DIRAC/tests/Integration/README.rst

 - might require at least on database to be set up
 - might require at least one service to run

+Details about how to run these tests locally can be found on `readthedocs<https://dirac.readthedocs.io/en/latest/DeveloperGuide/CodeTesting/index.html#running-integration-tests-locally>`_.